NICTA/linearizedGP/README.md

 using Fedora) apart from the GPML toolbox, and should also be easily obtainable with various scientific python packages for Windows and OS X (e.g. Anaconda, Enthought Canopy, PythonXY, etc).

+**NOTE**: Make sure you use the correct libraries for python 2.7 or 3.x!

 Installation